+compliance with the approved site plan and building permits.
+If an inconsistency is found, the foundation may need to be corrected.
+Once the wall check is approved, building framing can begin.

 Certificate of Occupancy (CO)

 A CO Permit permits building occupation, and inspections are conducted during a request for the permit.
 Any inconsistencies found during the inspection must be resolved before a CO is issued.

 PHASE 5: PROJECT CLOSEOUT

 As-Built Review

-When construction is completed. applicants submit as-built plans and request a bond reduction or release.
+When construction is completed, applicants submit as-built plans and request a bond reduction or release.
 As-built plans overlay the construction survey on the released site plan.
 The City reviews the survey and inspects the project site to verify consistency with the approved plan.
 If a project is not constructed as specified, the City can pull the bond and use the funds to complete the project.
 The City reduces or releases the performance bond for projects constructed satisfactorily.

+Bond Reduction/Release

-Bond Reduction/Release About two years after project completion, the applicant can request reduction or release of the maintenance bond.
-The maintenance bond is posted to ensure the landscaping materials remain healthy and mature appropriately.
-The bond is reduced or released after the City has inspected the landscaping, and the property owner has addressed staff comments.
-The project is officially closed when all bonds are released.
+About two years after project completion, the applicant can request reduction or release of the maintenance bond The maintenance bond is posted to ensure the landscaping remain healthy and mature appropriately.
+The bond is reduced or released after the City has inspected the landscaping, and the bonds are released.

+ADDITIONAL INFORMATION

+MODIFICATIONS

-ADDITIONAL INFORMATION MODIFICATIONS Any requests for development modifications are subject to the original DSP or DSUP conditions of approval.
+Any requests for development modifications are subject to the original DSP or DSUP conditions of approval.
 Changes to the site or building may require amendments to the site plan.
 Minor Amendments may be administratively approved, while Major Amendments require a public hearing process.
 The Director of P&Z determines which amendment is required for the proposed changes.

+DEVELOPMENT CHECKLISTS

+Checklists for Concept Plans, DSPs, DSUPs and Final Site Plans can be found at alexandriava. gov/permits/apex-document-library.